28 Proven Restaurant Marketing Ideas to Drive More Sales

 Key takeaways

-• Focus on attracting new customers by making it easy to find your restaurant online through SEO and creating high-quality content like menu pages.
+- Attract new customers through SEO and high-quality content like menu pages.

-• Turn one-time customers into regulars by using email marketing and SMS to stay in touch, offer loyalty programs and rewards and make ordering easy with a mobile app.
+- Turn one-time customers into regulars with email and SMS marketing, loyalty programs and a mobile app.

-• Increase your average order value by upselling customers on additional items, strategically pricing your menu and highlighting high-margin dishes.
+- Boost average order value by upselling, strategically pricing and promoting high-margin dishes.

-• Manage your restaurant's reputation by actively engaging with your customers, as well as responding to reviews and requesting positive ones.
+- Manage your reputation by engaging with customers, responding to reviews and requesting positive feedback.

 Find your menu market fit